publicdevop2019/docs/design-flow/restful-design.md

 - e.g readForCustomerByQuery, patchForAdminById

 # Skip count flag
+- User can explicitly skip count query by adding ?config=sc:1 in GET url
 # /{object-id} vs query=id:{object-id}
 - /{object-id} will return 400 if object-id is not found
 - query=id:{object-id} will return 200 with data as empty if object-id is not found